sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/DefiningAdvancedSpecies/GridSpecies.md

 }
 ```

-Using the two facets `cell_weight:` and `cell_height:` to fix the size of each cells (the number cells will be determined thanks to the environment dimension).
+Using the two facets `cell_width:` and `cell_height:` to fix the size of each cells (the number cells will be determined thanks to the environment dimension).

 ```
 grid my_grid cell_width:3 cell_height:2 {